 Elderberry is one of the most commonly used medicinal plants grown and used throughout the world.

-It has had many medical purposes in the past, aging all the way back to ancient Egypt, but currently it is taken as a supplement to treat symptoms of the flu and common cold.
+It has had many medical purposes in the past, aging all the way back to ancient Egypt, but currently it is taken as a supplement to boost the immune system.

 What is Elderberry?